r0sa-bio-digital/content-publishing-ecosystem/README.md

 						* in return for investment authors will pay some percent from author fee to investor
 							* applyed only to content records funded by investor
 						* automatically computed and payed ammount from provider/author to investor is called investor fee
-		* User dashboard frontend
-			* limit transactions list by default by last N operations
-			* add list of all owned content records
-			* update layout outfit and overall ux
 		* Add content frontend extension - code editor with preview
 			* html/css/js
 			* css